barbourww/barbourww.github.io/_posts/2018-01-11-ddetfp-fellowship.md

 link: http://www.isis.vanderbilt.edu/node/4873
 ---

 In January of 2018, I was honored to be awarded the **Dwight David Eisenhower Transportation Fellowship** from the Federal Highway Administration.
-My friend and colleage, Raphael Stern, was also awarded the Fellowship.
+My friend and colleague, Raphael Stern, was also awarded the Fellowship.
 The awards were presented at the Transportation Research Board Annual Meeting 2018.